 Immigrants Rising’s Wellness Support Groups help undocumented people stay grounded and connected to the community.

 These 6-week Wellness Support Groups led by trained mental health providers or registered clinicians, are designed to help undocumented people feel less alone and more understood.
 The weekly virtual sessions are closed; meaning that advance registration is required, with the goal of creating a confidential space where 10-12 participants can feel grounded, find community, and share their unique experiences, challenges, and successes with one another.
-Note: though participation can be therapeutic, the groups are not a form of therapy.
 Click here to register and join a support group.

-New Groups Starting in February
+Groups Starting in October

 UndocuAPI Support Group